Top 12 closing techniques (With examples, how-tos, and scenarios)

 How do you improve at closing?

 To improve at closing deals, it's crucial to focus on more than just the final pitch.
-Your entire sales process and individual sales workflows from lead qualification to stakeholder management and cross-department threading, play a pivotal role.
+Your entire sales process and individual sales workflows, from lead qualification and to stakeholder management to cross-department threading, play a pivotal role.
 By honing these aspects, you can increase your chances of success.

-Top 10 tried-and-tested sales closing techniques (with examples, how-tos & scenarios)
+Top 12 tried-and-tested sales closing techniques (With examples, how-tos & scenarios)

 1. The assumptive close